 The nutrient labels do not take into account the bioavailability state of the amino acids in the product.
 That is because the standard for measuring the amino acids actually breaks down the amino acids while measuring them, leaving them in their damaged state as the result of this measurement.
 So it is impossible to accurately measure the subtle differences with these standards.
 Therefore labels based on these standards cannot make the distinction between Ultrein™ or other products.

 The majority of whey proteins are actually byproducts produced as a result of high temperature pasteurization techniques used for cheese manufacturing.
 They used to throw this away but instead now package it as lower cost whey protein.
 Some manufacturers even state that they use low temperature techniques but neglect to tell you that it is only for a second pasteurization process - the first pasteurization being at high temperature to keep the product "healthy" during shipping to distant processing plants and the second low temperature as part of the final whey processing.
-Inexpensive whey proteins do provide all of the "essential" amino acids necessary for normal growth and repair and can be a way for the average individual to augment their protein intake.
-However thier ability to provide immune factors and glutathione precursors is generally very limited.
+Inexpensive whey proteins do provide all of the "essential" amino acids necessary for normal growth and repair and are a great way for the average individual to augment their protein intake.

 The most accurate way to measure the differences between formulations is in actual test subjects (people and animals) and observe results.
 This is generally employed via testing of blood glutathione levels.
 It is the method typically employed by medical researchers.
 In one case blood glutathione levels of a male at age 67 using Ultrein™ test to those of an average twenty-something year old.
 In another case a female individual using Ultrein™ at age 93 tests like an average thirty-something year old.
 That doesn't happen with store bought inexpensive whey proteins unless an individual takes very large doses (if at all).